oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

   - {port: 53, protocol: TCP, name: tcp-53, nodePort: 30053}
 ```

-Here I tell to use the port `30053` for both `UDP` and `TCP`.
-With the `NodePort` you can use port from 30000 to 32767 if you do not modify it.
+Here I tell Kubernetes to use the port `30053` for both `UDP` and `TCP`.
+With the `NodePort` you can use ports from 30000 to 32767 if you do not modify it.

 To wrap it up, here my `kustomization.yml` file: